-- at least a 20 per cent reduction in anthropogenic endof-catchment loads of sediment in priority areas, on the way to achieving up to a 50 per cent reduction by 2025 - at least a 20 per cent reduction in anthropogenic endof-catchment loads of particulate nutrients in priority areas - at least a 60 per cent reduction in end-ofcatchment pesticide loads in priority areas.
+- at least a 20 per anthropogenic endof-catchment loads of sediment in priority areas, on the way to achieving up to a 50 per cent reduction by - at least a 20 per cent reduction in anthropogenic endof-catchment loads of particulate nutrients in priority areas - · at least a 60 per cent reduction in end-ofcatchment pesticide loads in priority areas.

-[From Reef Water Quality Protection Plan 2013 targets, based on a comparison with a 2009 baseline]
+[From Reef Water Quality Protection Plan 2013 targets, based on a comparison with a 2009

-- By 2018: • 90 per cent of sugarcane, horticulture, cropping and grazing lands are managed using best management practice systems (soil, nutrient and pesticides) in priority areas - Minimum 70 per cent late dry season groundcover on grazing lands - The extent of riparian vegetation is increased - There is no net loss of the extent, and an improvement in the ecological processes and environmental values, of natural wetlands.
+- sugarcane, horticulture cropping and grazing lands are managed using best managen practice systems (soil, nutrient and pesticides) in priority areas - Minimum 70 per cent late dry season groundcover on grazing - vegetation is increased - There is no net loss of the extent, and an improvement in the ecological processes values, of natural

-[From Reef Water Quality Protection Plan 2013]
+[From Reef Water Quality

-By 2020, Reef-wide and locally relevant water quality targets are in place for urban, industrial, aquaculture and port activities and monitoring shows a stable or improving trend.
+By 2020, Reef-wide and locally relevant water quality targets are in place for urban, industria aquaculture and port activities and monitoring shows a stable or improving trend.